ligvigfui/terraforming_mars/fan expansions/Research Auction/EN_rules.md

 face up on the table.

-Then go through the table below in reading order
+Then go through the spreadsheet below in reading order

 - From left to right
 - From top to bottom